 The Company has implemented Whistle Blower Policy to deal with any fraud irregularityor mismanagement in the Company.
 The policy enables any employee or Director to directlycommunicate to the Chairman of the Audit Committee to report any fraud irregularity ormismanagement in the Company.
 The policy ensures strict confidentiality while dealing withconcerns and also that no discrimination or victimization is meted out to anywhistleblower.
 The Whistle Blower Policy as approved by the Board is uploaded on theCompany's website www.naclind.com.
 During the year under review your Company has notreceived any complaints under the said policy of the Company.
 It is affirmed that nopersonnel of the Company has been denied access to the Audit Committee.

-Nomination and remuneration Policy:
+Nomination and Remuneration Policy:

 Pursuant to Section 178(3) of the Act the Company has adopted a policy on Nominationand Remuneration of Directors Key Managerial Personnel and Senior Management Personnel.The Nomination and Remuneration Committee (NRC) has formulated the criteria fordetermining qualification positive attributes and independence of Directors in terms ofprovisions of Section 178(3) of the Act and as Listing Regulations.
 The details aboutCommittee including the brief description of its terms of reference are given in theCorporate Governance Report.

 In compliance with Regulation 34 read with Para-C of Schedule V of Listing Regulationsa separate report on Corporate Governance has been included in this Annual Report togetherwith the Auditor's Certificate confirming compliance of the Corporate Governance asstipulated under the said Regulations.
-All the Board members and the senior managementpersonnel have affirmed compliance with the Company's "Code of Conduct for Board andSenior Management Personnel" for the financial year 2017-18.
-A certificate signed bythe Managing Director and Chief Financial Officer (CFO) certifying the financialstatements and other matters as required under Regulation 17(8) of the ListingRegulations forms part of this Annual Report.
+All the Board members and the Senior ManagementPersonnel have affirmed compliance with the Companies "Code of Conduct for Board andSenior Management Personnel" for the financial year 2018-19.

 Management Discussion and Analysis Report for the year under review as stipulatedunder Regulation 16(b) of the Listing Regulations is presented in a separate sectionforming part of this Annual Report.